IvannKurchenko/blog-telemetry/blog/1_LIGHTBEND.md

+# Monitoring with Scala: OpenTelemetry and Lightbend

-## Intro
+## Introduction
-This series of articles aimed to show landscape of telemetry and APM solutions possible to use in different Scala ecosystems or stacks if you will.
-I possibly won't cover all of them, but will try to cover main one.
+This series of articles aimed to show landscape of metrics, telemetry and APM solutions possible to use in different Scala ecosystems or stacks if you will.
+I possibly won't cover all of them in details, but will try to cover main one.

 Please, NOTE: this series is not going to compare APM as whole products between each other, instead it focuses on how to use each APM product in different Scala ecosystem and perhaps highlight some pitfalls from this perspective only.